e-breuninger/terraform-provider-netbox/README.md

 - [Go](https://golang.org/doc/install) >= 1.14

 ## Supported netbox versions

 Netbox often makes API-breaking changes even in non-major releases.
 We aim to always support the latest minor version of Netbox.
 Check the table below to see which version a provider was tested against.
-It is generally recommended to use the provider version matching your netbox version.
+It is generally recommended to use the provider version matching your Netbox version.

+Tests also cover the latest versions without breaking the CI pipeline.
+This is used as indication to if the provider could support the current Netbox version.

 Provider version | Netbox version
 --- | ---